Foundations of Cyber Hygiene: 12 Essential Steps to Protect Your Business

 If any of this sounds familiar, know you’re not alone.
 The key is to start small, focus on the essentials, and improve from there.

-Here are 12 practical steps steps every business should be taking to strengthen their cyber hygiene (don’t worry – you don’t need to tackle them all at once).
+Here are 12 practical steps you can add to your security checklist to strengthen your cyber hygiene (don’t worry – you don’t need to tackle these all at once).

 1. Identify Your Business’s Key Assets